-Apis mellifera, Buckwheat Honey, Chestnut Honey, Clarified Honey, Honig, Jellybush Honey, Madhu, Manuka Honey, Mel, Miel, Miel Blanc, Miel Clarifié, Miel de Châtaignier, Miel de Manuka, Miel de Sarrasin, Miel Filtré, Purified Honey, Strained Honey.
+Apis mellifera, Buckwheat Honey, Chestnut Honey, Clarified Honey, Honig, Jellybush Honey, Langnese Honey, Madhu, Manuka Honey, Medihoney, Mel, Miel, Miel Blanc, Miel Clarifié, Miel de Châtaignier, Miel de Manuka, Miel de Sarrasin, Miel Filtré, Purified Honey, Strained Honey, Tualang Honey.

 Honey is a substance produced by bees from the nectar of plants.
-It is used as a medicine.
+It is commonly used as a sweetener in food.
+It may also be used as a medicine.

 In foods, honey is used as a sweetening agent.

 In manufacturing, honey is used as a fragrance and a moisturizer in soaps and cosmetics.

 Don't confuse honey with bee pollen, bee venom, and royal jelly.

 How does it work?